OmegaZero/certification-guides/AWS/solution-architect-associate.md

       * Used to i.e. perform maint on website without causing ALL healthchecks to fail
     * CloudWatch Metric
       * Used to check health of private AWS resources sense health checkers are public only
+* Route 53 Resolvers
+  * Used to do internal lookups of IP's for use across VPN's or Direct Connect between AWS and on-prem
+  * (Inbound) Internal DNS servers can forward to a Route 53 resolver if the DNS suffix matches something specific and the resolver will return the internal IP's of the resources instead of having to use public DNS entries
+  * (Outbound) same as Inbound but in reverse
+  * Allows for more security than putting private IP and DNS entries into public Route 53 (i.e. for connections over the VPN)
+  * Allows for split horizon DNS (internal DNS give IP, public gives another for the same resource)
+  * Resolver Rules
+    * Conditional Forwarding Rules (Forwarding Rules) - Specific domain/sub-domain to target IP addresses
+    * System Rules - overrides subdomain set by conditional forwarding rules
+      * i.e. conditional forward rules says *.example.com go here, but you can set *.test.example.com goes here
+    * Auto-definied System Rules - AWS internal domain names, Private Hosted Zones
+    * If multiple matches, Route 53 Resolve picks most specific match
+    * Resolver Rules can be shared across accounts using AWS Resource Access Manager (RAM)
+      * Allows central management of DNS queries from multiple VPC's to target IP